RobinTTY/NordigenApiClient/README.md

 - Requisitions
 - Accounts

 **Update June 6th 2023:** The Nordigen company merged with https://gocardless.com/.
-Some documentation links may be outdated due to URL changes in the documentation.
 The new documentation can be found at: https://developer.gocardless.com/bank-account-data/endpoints.

 ## Getting started